-- The requirements to be applied by Tier 2 for-profit entities are the requirements of NZ IFRS with disclosure concessions (NZ IFRS RDR).
-NZ IFRS RDR has the same recognition and measurement requirements as NZ IFRS but with significantly reduced disclosure requirements.
-The reduced disclosures are consistent with and are substantially harmonised with the requirements in Australia for Tier 2 entities.16 - 50 Tier 2 entities may apply whichever of the disclosure concessions they wish either some or all. - The NZ IFRS RDR disclosure concessions are incorporated in NZ IFRS by way of an asterisk () or by an additional RDR paragraph.
+- NZ IFRS but with significantly reduced disclosure requirements.
+The reduced disclosures are consistent with and are substantially harmonised with the requirements in Australia for Tier 2 entities.15 - Tier 2 entities may apply whichever of the disclosure concessions they wish either some or all. - The NZ IFRS RDR disclosure concessions are incorporated in NZ IFRS by way of an asterisk () or by an additional RDR paragraph.
 Accordingly, NZ IFRS and NZ IFRS RDR form one physical set of standards. - 52 For-profit entities applying NZ IFRS RDR are not able to assert compliance with IFRS.